U.S. IMMIGRATION REFORM EFFORTS SINCE 2013

 Background (to date):

 In November 2014, Obama announced "deferred actions" enabling about half of undocumented immigrants to legally live and work in America.
-These measures, somewhat exceeding those exercised by prior presidents, and expanding on his 2012 DACA ("Dreamers") program, were blocked by court challenges.
-Addressing such objections to his actions in advance, Obama told Congress to "pass a bill" instead.
-There were, however, no further attempts at bipartisan migration policy overhaul during the remainder of his presidential term.
+These measures, not unprecedented, expanded on his 2012 DACA ("Dreamers") program but were blocked by court challenges.
+Addressing such objections in advance, Obama told Congress to "pass a bill" instead.
+There were, however, no further attempts at bipartisan policy overhaul during the remainder of his presidential term.

 General articles here below